publishpress/PublishPress-Planner/src/readme.txt

 5. Activate the PublishPress plugin.

 == Changelog ==

+** 1.1.0 **
+* Complete rebranding to PublishPress and PressShack
+* Clean up on the UI
+* Move sub-pages to a common settings page
+* Clean up on the text
+* Refactor Story Budget to Content Overview
+* Move PublishPress menu to after Comments menu

 ** 1.0.5 **
 * Update version to trigger a new release fixing SVN issues on the last release